nealhayden/Lake-Champlain-Monitoring/README.md

 ### Data Exploration
 - Correlations between various water quality parameters and the amount of chlorophyll.
-The relationship between total phosphorus and chlorophyll is moderately positive (R avg = 0.51).
+The relationship between total phosphorus and chlorophyll is the most promising.
 ![Correlations with chlorophyll](Correlations.JPG)

 ### Predictions